iWas-Coder/web-dl/README.md

-# WEB-DL - Downloader & Decryptor for MPD Streams through CDN's (by iWas <3)
+# WEB-DL - Downloader & Decryptor for MPD Streams through CDN's

 ### Dependencies
 Install requirements for the project: